-When Should I Call a Sexual Assault Victim Lawyer?
+When Should I Call a Kentucky Sexual Assault Victim Attorney?

 We encourage you to do so as soon as possible.
-Although the District Attorney’s office will pursue criminal charges against the perpetrator, you can have a sexual assault victim lawyer appear on your behalf during the proceedings to assert your rights as a crime victim.
-Your lawyer can also help you prepare and pursue a civil claim.
+Although the District Attorney’s office will pursue criminal charges against the perpetrator, you can have a Kentucky sexual assault victim lawyer appear on your behalf during the proceedings to assert your rights as a crime victim.
+Your lawyer can also help you prepare and pursue a Kentucky sexual assault civil claim.

 At Schafer Law Office, you can count on an experienced and compassionate personal injury lawyer to help you receive compensation and justice.
-If you or someone you love has experienced sexual assault, please contact us at 502-584-9511 for a confidential and private consultation.
+If you or someone you love has experienced sexual assault, please contact our Kentucky sexual assault victim lawyers at 502-584-9511 for a confidential and private consultation.